NERSC/debugging/Valgrind/memcheck/README.md

 ## Suppressing errors

-Memcheck occasionally produces false positives or errors in the system library codes that  you cannot control or don't care.
+Memcheck occasionally produces false positives or errors in the system library codes that  you cannot control or do not care about.

 Use `--gen-suppressions=all` to show all the errors in the correct form representing backtrace patterns, which can be used for suppressing